Open Sky CCHS Adventure Camp2026-03-31T23:42:08+02:00

 Per fare domanda di partecipazione ogni persona deve scaricare e compilare ENTRAMBI i moduli A e B qui sotto, e

-rimandarli entro il 15 Marzo 2026.
+rimandarli entro il 30 Aprile 2026.

 I moduli in versione inglese ed italiana sono UGUALI!
 Cambia solo la lingua.

-FAQ FOR FILLING IN FORMS
+FAQ - FORMS

 How do I Fill In Form A?2026-02-05T12:08:31+01:00